mrubin888/node-mongo-seed/README.md

 # node-mongo-seed
-A node seed project with a mongo client.
+A node seed project with mongo as a database.

 ## Setup
 1. Run ```npm install``` from project root